-A person not regularly enrolled in the University may audit courses with the approval of the department head.
+A person not regularly enrolled in the University may audit courses with the approval of the instructor.

-Auditors must apply for admission and pay the \$30 non-refundable application fee as well as the \$25 per semester hour fee.
-Auditors are listed on the class roll but do not participate in classroom discussion, take tests or final examinations, or make reports, and will receive no credit.
+Auditors must apply for admission and pay the \$35 non-refundable application fee as well as the \$25 per semester hour fee.
+Auditors are listed on the class roll but do not participate in classroom discussion, take tests or final examinations, make reports, or receive credit.